skymethod/livewire-web/content/posts/aggregator-hubs.md

   * `url: string` (required – the underlying feed url)
   * `status: positive integer` (required – the current subscription status, e.g. `202` if accepted, see https://www.w3.org/TR/websub/#subscription-response-details)
   * `level: positive integer` (required – how close is this hub to polling the underlying url: `1`=hub is polling directly, `2`=hub is subscribed to another agg hub with level=`1`, etc)
-  * `frequency: positive decimal` (optional – if polling, roughly how many times a day the feed is checked for updates)
+  * `frequency: positive decimal string` (optional – if polling, roughly how many times a day the feed is checked for updates)
 * `includes` (static lists only, optional array of reference objects to other static subscription lists)
   * `url: string` (required – the url to another Static Subscription List)
   * `etag: string` (required – strong etag value, without embedded surrounding double quotes, can be used for in-none-match conditionals)